Employer of Record

 New Job Security Insurance

-The introduction of Royal Decree No. 82 of 2020 brought forth a new dimension to social security, focusing on unemployment protection.
-Employers are required to inform the Ministry of Labour three months in advance of planned terminations.
+The new employment security insurance created an additional unemployment-protection dimension within Oman’s social protection system.
+Employers are required to inform the Ministry of Labour in advance of planned collective terminations.
 Contributions for this insurance include:

-• Employer Contributions: 1% of the employee’s monthly salary.
+• Employer Contributions: 0.5% of the employee’s monthly wage.

 Additional payments include a 5% fee for each new license or license renewal when recruiting foreign nationals instead of Omanis.